leobudima/elogii-blog/content/grocery-delivery-software-the-definitive-guide.md

 For example, you can set the time at each drop-off to 15 minutes.
 That leaves drivers enough time to find, walk up to, talk to the customer, and get back to their vehicles.

-At the same time, the software automatically calculates ETAs.
+At the same time, **the software automatically calculates ETAs**.

 So, you know the travel time from one location to the next.
 Which means you can track idle time.

 After you add lunch breaks, rests, refuelling/resupply stops, you know the exact number of deliveries each driver can handle during a shift.